 At the Application Status Menu, you may proceed to complete the application items required.
-You will be able to access and view the same page again and continue to complete the necessary items via the Check Status link above using your application number and identification number.
+You will be able to access and view the same page again and continue to complete the necessary items via the Check Status link above using your application number and password.
 Applicants who wish to apply for Scholarships may proceed to submit an application via the Application Status Menu.

 Applicants selecting Arts (Education) and/or Science (Education) as one of their choices are also required to submit the online "application for teacher form" to MOE.

 Please note that your application cannot be processed until the application fee and required supporting documents are received within the stipulated deadlines.